‘The Teacher Hates Me’: Getting Better Outcomes when Discussing Behaviour with a Middle School Student

 To book this workshop please contact Bill Hansberry

-No teacher likes hearing that a student thinks that they are picking on them.
+No teacher likes hearing that students think they are picking on them.
 Even we teachers are sensitive souls who would prefer to be liked!
-When young people think we don't like them, it’s a clear signal that the teacher student relationship has broken down, or simply never existed.
+When young people think we don't like them, it signals that the teacher-student relationship has broken down or never existed.

 This workshop is dedicated to the values and strategies that work best when we need to have a conversation with a student about the inappropriateness of their behaviour.
 Often, this conversation will follow some form of disciplinary referral.

-Many teachers shy away from following up with young people after they have referred them on to senior staff to ‘be disciplined’.
-It’s understandable!
-These types of conversations take a heavy emotional toll and teachers have to be at their emotional best, particularly when the young person involved is struggling to see the issue from the perspective of others, or just isn’t good at owning their behaviour!
-When these conversations don’t go the way we had hoped, it’s all too easy to puff out our chest, put our hands on our hips and remind the young person involved why they should respect our authority and what will happen if they don’t!
-The result: less understanding, more disciplinary referrals and the student may even fail the subject.
+Many teachers shy away from following up with young people after referring them to senior staff to 'be disciplined'.
+It's understandable!
+These types of conversations take a heavy emotional toll, and teachers have to be at their emotional best, particularly when the young person involved is struggling to see the issue from the perspective of others or just isn't good at owning their behaviour!
+When these conversations don't go as we had hoped, it's all too easy to puff out our chest, put our hands on our hips and remind the young person involved why they should respect our authority and what will happen if they don't!
+The result is less understanding and more disciplinary referrals; the student may even fail the subject.
 Everybody loses.

-Over the years, Bill has compiled and refined what he calls ‘The 6 Tips’.These six concepts take teachers through what they can think, say and do, that will give them the best chance of helping a young person to own their behaviour and see the teacher as an advocate, not the enemy!
+Over the years, Bill has compiled and refined what he calls ‘The 6 Tips’.These six concepts take teachers through what they can think, say and do, giving them the best chance of helping a young person to own their behaviour and see the teacher as an advocate, not the enemy!
 These six tips have been drawn from areas such as:

 Cognitive Behaviour Therapy

 Affect Theory (Tomkins)